-PLTP has conducted thirty-eight Preliminary Hazard Analysis (PHA) workshop sessions to date.
+PLTP has conducted thirty-nine Preliminary Hazard Analysis (PHA) workshop sessions to date.
 Workshops continue to be held to resolve MTA comments on the PHAs completed to date.
 PLTP's Safety and Security Working Group (SSWG) continues to oversee the hazard management process.
 MTA has representation on the group to provide comments and insight, but does not vote on topics before the PLTP SSWG.

 MTA chairs a Safety and Security Certification Committee (SSCC) that reviews, comments on, and approves PLTP hazard management and certification issues.
 The first meeting of the MTA SSCC was conducted on March 20, 2018.
 Starting with July 11, 2018, the meeting has been held on a monthly basis on the second Wednesday of the month until the level of activity requires more frequent meetings.
-The next meeting of the SSCC is scheduled for November 14, 2018.
+The most recent meeting of the SSCC was held on December 12, 2018 and addressed the PHA submittal process, the Plymouth Tunnel/Manchester Place Station blast analysis and CAF's LRV material flammability matrix.
+The next meeting is scheduled for January 9, 2019.

 The PLTP System Safety team completed development of its first Design Criteria Conformance Checklist (DCCC) in May 2017 and submitted it for MTA approval.
 However, it did not meet MTA expectations and was returned for revision and resubmittal.
 PLTP had not been preparing DCCCs until January 2018, when they resumed preparing them, since MTA stated it would reject any Final Design Packages submitted without an associated DCCC.
 MTA (assisted by the PMC) reviews the DCCCs as part of the Final Design Package according to the established submittal review process.
 Per PLTP, the DCCCs will be verified prior to the issuance of Released for Construction (RFC) packages.
-MTA reviewed and returned comments on PLTP's Revision 0 of the Certified Elements List (CEL).
+MTA reviewed and returned comments on PLTP's Revision 0 of the Certified Elements List (CEL), which remains with PLTP for revision.
 PLTP continues to address MTA comments on the Certified Items List (CIL) Revision D, which is to be revised and resubmitted.
 Revisions to the CEL and CIL could affect DCCCs that have already been issued with RFC packages, and require them to be revised.

 PLTP also completed its initial Threat and Vulnerability Assessment (TVA) process and submitted the draft TVA report for MTA review and comment.
 MTA's review resulted in a significant number of comments, which were returned to PLTP to be addressed.
-After several iterations, the TVA is in comment resolution, and will next be submitted to MTA as Revision D.
+TVA Revision D was subsequently submitted by PLTP, reviewed by MTA and returned with 3 comments to be revised and resubmitted.